marinasundstrom/CheckedExceptions/CheckedExceptions.Package/docs/README.md

 **Notes:**

--**Separate Annotations: **You can annotate getters and setters separately if they throw different exceptions, providing granular control over exception declarations.
+- **Separate Annotations:** You can annotate getters and setters separately if they throw different exceptions, providing granular control over exception declarations.
-- **Heuristic Limitations:**While heuristic conventions help in associating exceptions with the correct accessor, ensure that your XML comments are consistent to maintain accuracy.
+- **Heuristic Limitations:** While heuristic conventions help in associating exceptions with the correct accessor, ensure that your XML comments are consistent to maintain accuracy.

 ## Suppressing Diagnostics